davidsbatista/davidsbatista.net/_posts/2017-07-07-PyData_Berlin.md

 ---

-#### Machine Learning to moderate ads in real world classified's business
+#### Machine Learning to moderate ads in real-world classified's business

 Vaibhav Singh and Jaroslaw Szymczak shared their experiences and learnings in building machine learning models to act as human moderators for ads in an online marketplace, OLX.
 They share some good tips on what to focus when you want to deploy machine learning models in production.
 Slides are available [here](https://github.com/pydataberlin/conf2017slides/blob/master/machine_learning_to_moderate_ads/MachineLearningToModerateAdsInRealWorldClassifiedsBusiness.pdf).